 Man-made barriers to fish migration have significant impacts on wild fish; limiting distribution, reducing access to spawning and rearing habitats, and disrupting the spatial habitat complexity historically available to fish populations.
 Whether for resident species that spend their entire lives in one watershed, or migratory species that travel thousands of miles, in-stream barriers compromise a populations’ ability to weather environmental uncertainties.
 Evolutionary fitness of the entire population is weakened when barriers restrict gene flow, creating small, isolated sub-groups that can suffer from inbreeding.

 The Family Forest Fish Passage Program (FFFPP) assists private forestland owners in removing culverts and other stream crossing structures that prevent ESA listed salmonids from migrating upstream.
 Through the management of DNR’s Washington State Recreation and Conservation Office some 376 landowners have taken advantage of the program to remove 433 barriers since 2003.

 Wild Fish Conservancy (WFC) staff replaced the failing culvert with a 15-foot long, 10-foot wide, and 5-foot high concrete box culvert.

-Fowler Creek, tributary to the Snoqualmie River, King County
+Fowler Creek, tributary to the Snoqualmie River, King County, western Washington State

 The goal of this project was to improve access to both upstream and downstream habitat for salmonids to increase fish populations in this watershed.
 This was accomplished by replacing an existing fish passage barrier with a new structure that provided unimpeded passage to both upstream and downstream habitat.